K-moduli of Fano 3-folds can have embedded points: Introduction

 \section{Introduction}

-A Fano variety is a normal projective variety $X$ such that its anticanonical divisor $-K_X$ is $\QQ$-Cartier and ample.
+We always work over an algebraically closed field of characteristic $0$, which is denoted by $\CC$.
+A Fano variety is a normal projective variety $X$ over $\CC$ such that its anticanonical divisor $-K_X$ is $\QQ$-Cartier and ample.
 In some sense, a projective variety is Fano if it has `positive curvature'.
 Fano varieties occupy a prominent r\^ole in algebraic geometry from many points of view.

 Moduli of Fano varieties are quite elusive, as they are highly non-separated.
-Recently K-stability \cite{tian_KE, donaldson_stability} (i.e.\ the study of the existence of K\"ahler--Einstein metrics) has been spectacularly applied to construct `reasonable' (i.e.\ separated and proper) moduli spaces of Fano varieties \cite{ABHLX, xu_minimizing, BLX, jiang_boundedness, blum_xu_uniqueness, xu_zhuang, properness_K_moduli, projectivity_K_moduli_final, lwx}.
-More precisely, it is known that, for each integer $n \geq 1$, $\QQ$-Gorenstein families of K-semistable Fano $n$-folds form an Artin stack $\stack{n}$, called the K-moduli stack, which is locally of finite type over $\CC$; furthermore, this stack has a good moduli space which is denoted by $\modspace{n}$, is called the K-moduli space, parametrises K-polystable Fano $n$-folds, and is a countable disjoint union of projective schemes over $\CC$.
+Recently, K-stability \cite{tian_KE, donaldson_stability} (i.e.\ the study of the existence of K\"ahler--Einstein metrics) has been spectacularly applied to construct `reasonable' (i.e.\ separated and proper) moduli spaces of Fano varieties \cite{ABHLX, xu_minimizing, BLX, jiang_boundedness, blum_xu_uniqueness, xu_zhuang, properness_K_moduli, projectivity_K_moduli_final, lwx}.
+More precisely, it is known that, for each integer $n \geq 1$, $\QQ$-Gorenstein families of K-semistable Fano $n$-folds over $\CC$ form an Artin stack $\stack{n}$, called the K-moduli stack, which has the following properties: $\stack{n}$ has countably many connected components and every connected component of $\stack{n}$ is of finite type over $\CC$; furthermore, the stack $\stack{n}$ has a good moduli space which is denoted by $\modspace{n}$, is called the K-moduli space, parametrises K-polystable Fano $n$-folds, and is a countable disjoint union of projective schemes over $\CC$.
 We refer the reader to \cite{xu_survey} for a survey on these topics.

-Since Fano varieties of dimension $2$ are unobstructed \cite{hacking_prokhorov, procams}, the K-moduli stack $\stack{2}$ is smooth and each connected component of K-moduli space $\modspace{2}$ is normal.
+Since Fano varieties of dimension $2$ are unobstructed \cite{hacking_prokhorov, procams}, each connected component of the K-moduli stack $\stack{2}$ is smooth over $\CC$ and each connected component of the K-moduli space $\modspace{2}$ is a normal variety over $\CC$.

 In joint work with Kaloghiros \cite{ask_petracci} we exhibited the first examples of singular points on $\stack{n}$, for each $n \geq 3$.
 More precisely, we showed that, if $n \geq 3$, $\stack{n}$ and $\modspace{n}$ can be locally reducible or non-reduced (or both).
 These examples are constructed via toric geometry.

-In \cite{petracci_murphy} we have showed that the deformation space of every isolated Gorenstein toric $3$-fold singularity appears, in a weak sense, as a singularity on $\stack{n}$, for each $n \geq 3$.
-In this note we analyse the construction of \cite{petracci_murphy} in a particular example and we prove:
+In \cite{petracci_murphy} we have showed that the deformation space of every isolated Gorenstein toric $3$-fold singularity appears, in a weak sense, as a singularity on $\stack{n}$, for each $n \geq 3$; we also prove that the number of local branches can be arbitrarily high.
+Here we analyse the construction of \cite{petracci_murphy} in a particular example and we prove: